Community Grants Program

 Approved grant submissions will require applicants to:

 • Enter into an agreement for the disbursement of funds.
+Funds will be released approximately two weeks after the signed agreement is received.

 • Use the funds and follow your work plan to implement your project.